EPA recommends mitigation if the radon average is 4pci/L or more

 Complete a short-term test between 24 hours and 30 days after installation of a mitigation system.

-Test result is between 2.0 and 4.0 pCi/L: YOUR RADON IS MODERATELY ELEVATED
+Average result is between 2.0 and 4.0 pCi/L: YOUR RADON IS MODERATELY ELEVATED

 CONSIDER FIXING THE BUILDING.
 Test results indicate radon levels greater than half the EPA action level.

-Test result is less than 2.0 pCi/L: YOUR RADON IS LOW
+Average test result is less than 2.0 pCi/L: YOUR RADON IS LOW

 NO FURTHER ACTION REQUIRED AT THIS TIME.
 The average indoor radon level is estimated to be about 1.3 pCi/L; the normal outdoor air radon level is 0.4 pCi/L.